Skills gap analysis: Definition, Steps and Benefits Skills gap analysis

 Why do you need skill gap analysis?

-In this section we will be discussing the important reasons why your organization needs to run skill gap analysis frequently:
+In this section, we’ll discuss the key reasons why your organization needs to run skill gap analysis frequently:

-Skill gap analysis helps you have some insights on which employees are lacking important skills and which have aced them.
+Skill gap analysis helps you have some insights on which employees lack important skills and which have aced them.
 You can accordingly plan your pieces of training and courses depending on how many employees need to learn the necessary job skills to get work done in the organization.

 When you point out what skills are necessary around the organization and when employees learn that they lack some of them, it motivates them to learn those skills and develop their portfolio.

-When you know what skills you are looking for, it automatically enhances your recruitment quality.
-You will employ those individuals who already have those skill sets and will have an upper hand on the tasks allotted.
+When you know what capabilities you are looking for, it automatically enhances your recruitment quality.
+You will employ those individuals who already have those skill sets and will have the upper hand on the tasks allotted.

 Get market research trends guide, Online Surveys guide, Agile Market Research Guide & 5 Market research Template